SergioQS/SergioQS.github.io/_pages/about.md

     link:
       text: "View section"
       url: "/other-areas/"
-  - title: "About"
-    description: >
-      Get to know me: Sergio Quiroga‑Sandoval.
-My interests, publications, and contact information.
-    link:
-      text: "Learn more"
-      url: "/about/"

 latest_posts:
   enabled: true
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items